 In-app payments (or Mobile payments)

-Payments made by shoppers via mobile apps.
+Electronic payments made by shoppers via mobile apps.
 These payments are usually made with cards or local payment methods, and utilize either native mobile APIs or web pages optimized for mobile (also called as mobile web).

 Integrated Circuit Card (ICC)/Chip